bcgov/data-publication/pages/map_downstream_data_flow.md

 **MPCM to Geoserver (WMS/WFS)**

-Unless we are in an IT change freeze (e.g. typical Winter Holiday period) Geoserver services creation script runs on a schedule:
+Geoserver builds run on a schedule.

 Delivery on Tuesday morning: start time is 2-3 AM (can take up to 3 hours to run).